evgenyneu/Dodo/README.md

 # Custom notification UI widget for iOS written in Swift

-This is a library for displaying a text notification messages.
+This is a library for displaying a text notification bar.
 I can be used to show success messages and validation errors.

 ## Usage

-### Show notification
+### Show notification bar

 ```Swift